gcentral/Website/content/about/presentations.md

 ## GDevcon NA 2023 Summer of LabVIEW Squarebattle | Erich Schlieper and Casey May

-Estemed members of the G Idea Exchange, Erich Schlieper and Casey May presents the results of the Summer of LabVIEW, a competition focussing on LabVIEW programming.
-The competition was started by Derrick Bomaritto and Darren Nattinger.
-This year the competition focussed on Object Oriented programming through the SquareBattle framework, originally developed by Endigit.
+Esteemed members of the G Idea Exchange, Erich Schlieper and Casey May present the results of the Summer of LabVIEW, a competition focusing on LabVIEW programming.
+The competition was started by Derrick Bommarito and Darren Nattinger.
+This year the competition focused on Object Oriented programming through the SquareBattle framework, originally developed by Endigit.

 Video pending release.